kintrix007/play-next/features.md

-# play-next
+# Play Next
-### A Command Line Utility for managing your progress watching a series
+### A command line utility for manging your series progress

 ---